trajano/docker-volume-plugins/glusterfs-volume-plugin/README.md

 ### Specify the options

 This passes the `driver_opts.glusterfsopts` to the `glusterfs` command followed by the generated mount point.
 This is the most flexible method and gives full range to the options of the glusterfs FUSE client.
+Example in docker-compose.yml assuming the alias was set as `glusterfs`:

     volumes:
       sample: